 Guest Student Stays

-Guest students participate in the schedule and daily life of City Center.
-This includes morning and evening zazen (sitting meditation), service (sutra chanting and bowing), work (often of a physical nature) and communal meals.
+Guest students participate in the schedule and daily life of City Center (see schedule below).
+This includes morning and evening zazen (sitting meditation), service (sutra chanting and bowing), work (often of a physical nature), and communal vegetarian meals.
 Zazen instruction, classes and lectures on Buddhism, opportunities for discussions and meetings with teachers and practice leaders are also offered.
+Guest Students are also invited to join one-day sittings if scheduled during their visit.

-Guests students arrive on Monday mornings at 8:45 am and depart Saturday afternoons after lunch.
+Guest Students arrive on Monday mornings at 8:45am and depart Saturday afternoons after lunch.
 There may be flexibility to accommodate your travel plans when necessary; please be sure to obtain approval from the work leader for a different arrival or departure time.

 Guest Student Daily Schedule